IncDrops/PollitGo/Users/testing/projects/nextn/README.md

         ```bash
         gcloud beta builds triggers update YOUR_TRIGGER_IDENTIFIER --region=YOUR_TRIGGER_REGION --update-logging=NONE
         ```
-5. These commands directly modify the trigger's configuration to satisfy the logging storage requirement that the Cloud Console UI might not expose for user-managed service accounts under certain organization policies.
+5. These commands directly modify the trigger's configuration to satisfy the logging storage requirement.
 6. After successfully running the `gcloud` command, try to **Run** the trigger again from the Cloud Console or redeploy from Firebase Studio.
-This "Failed to trigger build..." error related to logging should now be resolved.
-If the build starts but fails later (e.g., with "Firebase is blocking Next" or "Could not find valid build file"), check the build logs for those new errors and address them based on other troubleshooting sections.
+This specific "Failed to trigger build..." error should now be resolved.
-7.  **If `gcloud` commands continue to fail to execute** (e.g., "Invalid choice" even with the correct ID, or "argument TRIGGER: Must be specified" when you are providing an ID):
+7.  **If `gcloud` commands continue to fail to execute** (e.g., "Invalid choice" even with the correct ID, or "argument TRIGGER: Must be specified" when you are providing an ID), and you've exhausted the steps above:
-    *   This indicates a deeper issue with how `gcloud` CLI is interacting with your project or the trigger's metadata, or a very specific (and unusual) state of the trigger that the CLI isn't handling as expected.
+    *   This indicates a deeper issue with how `gcloud` CLI is interacting with your project or the trigger's metadata.
     *   At this point, if neither the UI nor various `gcloud` command attempts work, you may need to:
-        *   Double-check for any overarching Organization Policies in Google Cloud that might be overly restrictive on Cloud Build or Service Account logging, although the `gcloud --update-logging` command is *meant* to address this.
+        *   Double-check for any overarching Organization Policies in Google Cloud that might be overly restrictive on Cloud Build or Service Account logging.
-        *   Consider creating a **new** Cloud Build trigger from scratch, configuring it carefully (e.g., with Buildpacks first, or with the `cloudbuild.yaml` and ensuring the service account has minimal necessary permissions), and see if a fresh trigger behaves differently.
+        *   Consider creating a **new** Cloud Build trigger from scratch, configuring it carefully.
         *   If problems persist, this level of CLI/platform misbehavior might require assistance from Google Cloud Support.
+    *   **As a last resort for UI, if you are absolutely stuck with `gcloud`**: You *could* try temporarily changing the trigger to use the **default Cloud Build service account** instead of your `firebase-app-hosting-compute@...` account (if allowed by policy and if that default account has enough permissions for your build needs).
+If the build then *starts* (even if it fails later for permission reasons), it would further confirm the issue is tied to the *combination* of the user-managed service account and its logging requirements.
+Then switch back to your intended service account and re-attempt `gcloud` or seek support.
+This is a diagnostic step, not a final solution.

 ### E. GIT PUSH / SYNC FAILURES ("Red X", Push Rejected)